Everything You Need To Know About the Importance of Digital Transformation in Business:

-Since the process takes a lot of time, it is important for the leaders to communicate innovation initiatives with clarity.
+Since the process takes a lot of time, it is important for leaders to communicate innovation initiatives with clarity.
 Setting the right expectations is necessary as well.
-This can be done by writing down the common vision and have everyone on the same page.
+This can be done by writing down the common vision and having everyone on the same page.

 A huge challenge can be overcoming the fear of damaging their brand identity.
 The only logical argument that can be given to help leaders overcome this fear is that brands need to do things that make them relevant over time.
 What worked yesterday might not work tomorrow.

 This is so true with organizations that just don’t trust anything that was not made ‘in-house’.
 These old-school habits turn into growth-inhibiting ones, and no one would have a clue.
 Believe us, brands that didn’t realize digital transformation vanished in thin air.
-If you lack internal capabilities to take the digital transformation challenge, learn how to outsource or acquire or co-develop the solutions.
+If you lack internal capabilities to take the digital transformation challenge, learn how to outsource, acquire, or co-develop the solutions.

-By now, you know how important it is to have everyone on the same page in the quest to digitally transform a company.
+By now, you know how important it is to have everyone on the same page in the quest to transform a company digitally.
 One of the biggest challenges with this can be a staff that just doesn’t change or accept the transformation.

 Over to You